 Emotional changes or suspicious injuries that are noticed in adult clients should be documented and reported.
-Marks and bruises in various stages of healing should be noted, especially those that resemble objects such as belts or electrical cords or those that reoccur regularly; cigar/cigarette burns; burns in the shape of an object (e.g., clothes iron); missing clumps of hair; marks from being tied down; and other injuries with no reasonable explanation [31].
+Marks and bruises in various stages of healing should be noted, especially those that resemble objects such as belts or electrical cords or those that reoccur regularly; cigar/cigarette burns; burns in the shape of an object (e.g., clothes iron); missing clumps of hair; marks from being tied down; and other injuries with no reasonable explanation [25].
 Other signs of abuse include recurrent poor hygiene among those in the care of others, medical conditions left untreated, food hoarding, ageinappropriate sexual behavior/knowledge of sex, unexplained fear of persons/places, unaccounted for injury or disease of the genitals.
-Psychological abuse may be harder to detect, but in some cases there are physical manifestations of psychological abuse.
-Studies of the long-term physical effects of intimate partner violence or child abuse have found an increased risk of asthma, chronic pain, sexually transmitted infections, stomach ulcers, liver disease, and high blood pressure among victims [32; 33].
+Psychologic abuse may be harder to detect, but in some cases there are physical manifestations of psychologic abuse.
+Studies of the long-term physical effects of intimate partner violence or child abuse have found an increased risk of asthma, chronic pain, sexually transmitted infections, stomach ulcers, liver disease, and high blood pressure among victims [6; 32].

-Compliance with abuse reporting laws is not optional, and reporting suspected abuse to a supervisor does not satisfy this requirement [28].
-Abuse must be reported to the Florida Abuse Hotline by telephone (1-800-962-2873 or TDD 1-800-453-5145), by fax (1-800-914-0004), or online (https://reportabuse.myflfamilies.com/s/) when knowledge of abuse or suspected reasonable cause exists.
+Compliance with abuse reporting laws is not optional, and reporting suspected abuse to a supervisor does not satisfy this requirement [22].
+Abuse must be reported to the Florida Abuse Hotline by telephone (1-800-962-2873 or TTY 1-800-955-8771), by fax (1-800-914-0004), or online (https://reportabuse.dcf.state.fl.us) when knowledge of abuse or suspected reasonable cause exists.
 Telephone is the preferred contact method and should always be used in emergency situations.
-It is up to the Florida Department of Children and Families counselors to determine if the report meets the legal requirements for further action [28].
+It is up to the Florida Department of Children and Families counselors to determine if the report meets the legal requirements for further action [22].
 If a counselor refuses the report, a supervisor can be requested for further discussion.